kubernetes-sigs/kueue/site/content/en/docs/concepts/preemption.md

 ### Candidates

-The list of preemption candidates is compiled from Workloads within the Cluster Queue satisfying the `withinClusterQueue` policy, and Workloads within the cohort which satisfy the `reclaimWithinCohort` policy.
+The list of preemption candidates is compiled from Workloads within the Cluster Queue satisfying the `withinClusterQueue` policy, and Workloads within the cohort which satisfy the `reclaimWithinCohort` policy of other ClusterQueues that are actively borrowing.

 The list of candidates is sorted based on the following preference checks for
 tie-breaking: